popphp/pop-http/README.md

 $content = $response->getParsedResponse();
 ```

-There are two ways to attempt content negotiation automatically and return the parsed content:
+There are three ways to attempt content negotiation automatically and return the parsed content:

 1. If you would like to attempt to parse the response content as JSON, regardless of any `Content-Type` header value
    or absence thereof, you can call the `json()` method to obtain a PHP array representation of the data: